Cushione/fantastic-news/README.md

 ### Fixed Bugs
 - When posting a comment, if the user pressed the submit button multiple times, a new comment was added for each click.
-  - Fixed by adding an event listener to every form, that prevents multiple submissions.
+  - Fixed by adding an event listener to every form, which prevents multiple submissions.

 ## Development process
 While I was working on this project, I tried to follow an agile development approach as much as possible.